 - A familiarity with the works of the major figures in the history of philosophy.

-- A familiarity with both predicate and sentential logic, including the ability to carry out proofs wihin these symbolic formal systems.
+- A familiarity with formal logic, including the ability to carry out proofs wihin symbolic formal systems.

 Inquiries should be directed to: